preetisawant/cloud-foundry/permissions.md

   - Users need _administrator_ platform role to a CFEE instance and _operator_ role or higher to the Kubernetes cluster into which the CFEE is provisioned to be able to **change the capacity** of a cfee (adding or removing cells).

-  - Users need _operator_ platform role (or higher) and _writer_ service role (or higher) to a service instance to be able to *bind* that service instance to an application.
+  - Users need _operator_ platform role (or higher) and _writer_ service role (or higher) to a service instance to be able to *bind* that service instance to an application deployed in a CFEE space.